On the Error of Random Sampling: Uniformly Distributed Random Points on Parametric Curves: Introduction

-\begin{theo} Fix $\gamma :I \rightarrow \mathbb{R}^n$ be a polynomial parameterized curve.
+\begin{theo} Let $\gamma :I \rightarrow \mathbb{R}^n$ be a polynomial parameterized curve of degree $d$.
 The algorithm \nameref{alg:newsampler} samples points from $\gamma$ uniformly with respect to the arc-length by performing

-arithmetic operations and with error $2^{-\ell}$ with respect to the total variation distance. $\Oh$ has constants depending on the degree of $\gamma$. \end{theo}
+arithmetic operations and with error $2^{-\ell}$ with respect to the total variation distance, where $\cond(\gamma)$, the condition number for sampling $\gamma$, is given Definition~\ref{defi:conditiongammasampling}. \end{theo}

-The techniques we employ seems to be quite general, so they open the door to extending our analysis to other continuous random variables in the future.
-Moreover, this paper is the first one studying reductions of randomness sources in the BSS model of computation.
+Our analysis is generic enough to be applicable to more general densities, but we focus on parametric curves since this is the case of interest in our research program.
+This paper is the first one studying reductions of randomness sources in the BSS model of computation.
+Even more, we provide an open-source {\tt Matlab} implementation (see \S\ref{sec:implementation}) together with an extended experimental analysis, which confirms the theoretical results.

-Moreover, we provide an open-source {\tt Matlab} implementation\footnote{\url{https://github.com/TolisChal/sampling_curves}} of our algorithm.
-We also provide an extended experimental analysis of the implementation which confirms the theoretical results.
-We provide efficient computations for all the parameters involved in the pipeline of the algorithm.
-Our implementation scales up to a few hundred dimensions.